corgikit/pancake-document/help/troubleshooting.md

 ## **Issues with Profile**

 ### Oops!
-We couldn't find any Pancake Collectibles in your wallet.
+We couldn't find any Zexdex NFT Profiles in your wallet.

-We're investigating the logic behind this issue.
-Meanwhile please try the workaround.
+We're looking into the reasoning behind this problem.
+In the meanwhile, please try the workaround.

 {% tabs %}
 {% tab title="Workaround 1" %}

-1. Go to “Collectible” page, then come back to profile page.\
+1. Go to "NFT Marketplaces" page, then come back to profile page.\
-   If you can’t find the link, go to [https://zexdex.app/collectibles](https://zexdex.app/collectibles) directly.
+   If you can’t find the link, go to [https://zexdex.app/nftmarketplaces/](https://zexdex.app/nftmarketplaces/) directly.
 2. Retry profile creation.

 {% endtab %}

 {% tab title="Workaround 2" %}
 Change the environment.

-* Clear the cache and retry.
+- Clear the cache and retry.
-* Retry on different browser.
+- Retry on different browser.
-* Retry on different wallet apps.
+- Retry on different wallet apps.
-* Retry on the different network (switch between Wi-Fi and cellular)
+- Retry on the different network (switch between Wi-Fi and cellular)

 {% endtab %}
 {% endtabs %}